 Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
 Department The Department of Industry, Science and Resources.
 Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
 Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
-Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
-Eligible expenditure guidance The guidance that is provided at Appendix B. Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
-GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs Grantee The recipient of grant funding under a grant agreement.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.3.
+Eligible expenditure guidance The guidance that is provided at Appendix B. Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
+Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
+GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
+Grantee The recipient of grant funding under a grant agreement.
 Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Legal entity A legal entity has legal capacity to enter into agreements or contracts, assume obligations, incur and pay debts, sue and be sued in its own right, and be held responsible for its actions.
-An ABN alone does not mean an organisation has the capacity to enter into an agreement with the Commonwealth.
-For further guidance refer to www.business.gov.au Local government agency or body A local governing body as defined in the Local Government ( Financial Assistance ) Act 1995 (Cth) and the ACT Government.
+Local government agency or body A local governing body as defined in the Local Government (Financial Assistance) Act 1995 (Cth) that is located in the Northern Territory.
 Minister The Commonwealth Attorney-General.

-Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not.
+Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not.
 Program Delegate A manager within the department with responsibility for the program.

-Program funding or Program funds The funding made available by the Commonwealth for the program.
+Term Definition Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
+Public or community space A place inside or outside that is open or accessible to the public or members of a community organisation.